entur/gha-security/README-docker-scan.md

 We use [entur/gha-slack](https://github.com/entur/gha-slack) to send out notifications.

+**Note:** Slack channel used for Notifications needs to have `Github Actions bot` in the channel, see [gha-slack prereqs](https://github.com/entur/gha-slack/blob/main/.github/README.md#prereqs) on how to invite the bot.

 **Pull Request:**

-Pull request notifications are by default enabled.
+Pull request notifications are by default enabled, and can be disabled using scanner config.

-## Github Rulesets

-See [Security rulesets](README-security-rulesets.md) for how to setup code scanning merge protection ruleset.

 ## Docker Scan config